cdl-geneseo/geneseo-dictionary/S/Scrump---archived.md

 # Scrump - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Scrump - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 (v.)
 Fornicate. &quot;Would you like to scrump after the party tonight?&quot; S96.
 Source: Dictionary of Geneseo English 1994.
 A similar definition found on http://www.urbandictionary.com ; entry probably not specific to Geneseo.
 Obsolete Fall 2006.
 ST.